pyomeca/pyomeca/docs/paper/paper.md

 It provides basic operations useful in the daily workflow of a biomechanical researcher such as reading, writing, filtering and plotting, but also more advanced biomechanical routines geared towards rigid body mechanics and signal processing.
 By offering a single, efficient and flexible implementation, `pyomeca` standardizes these procedures, freeing up valuable research time, thereby allowing researchers to focus on the scientific research questions at hand.

-![An example of biomechanical data with skin marker positions.
+![An example of musculoskeletal biomechanical data with skin marker positions.
 These data are inherently multidimensional and structured around labels.
 Metadata are also needed to inform about important features of the experiment.\label{fig:biomech-data}](fig/biomech-data.pdf)